 WordPress Maintenance Plan Elements

-Additional backups are saved on secure cloud storage, and 2 weeks of backups are available to restore from.
+Additional backups are saved on secure cloud storage, and are available to restore from.

 Regular scans help identify security issues — including malware, blacklisting, malicious scripting, redirects, and more — before they become serious problems.

 Applying updates to WordPress, plugins, and themes to reduce the risk of security issues.

 Help or advise when it comes to hosting, domain registration, SEO, functionality, social media, and other web-related technical questions.